TCGV/blog/_posts/2020-02-24-the-consultant-developer.md

 tags: collaboration
 ---

 Software developers are responsible for carrying out tasks from a product backlog for delivering increments of value in a regular manner.
 The mindset we adopt towards work can have a direct impact in the quality and speed of our output.
-In this article I propose the simple mindset of a "consultant developer" as an approach for dealing with common shortcomings in our industry, and improving the work culture within our organization.
+In this article I propose the simple mindset of a "consultant developer" and explain how enforcing it can help improve the product development workflow.

 Backlog Refinement
 ============